sremm/sremm.github.io/_posts/2024-06-18-Toss-experiment-overview-and-first-analysis.md

 ## TL;DR

 The more you can generate force in the beginning, from the moment the flyer starts to move up, the better.
+The first part sets the potential for the toss height.

 Skip [here](#maximizing-toss-height) to learn more about how this data can help you understand how to maximize toss height gains.